kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

+## Tech and Innovation

+* [The Enshittification Hall of Shame](https://tech.slashdot.org/story/25/02/06/0454231/the-enshittification-hall-of-shame?utm_source=rss1.0mainlinkanon&utm_medium=feed) - An analysis of how companies prioritize monetization over user experience, documented in a thought-provoking article.

+* [Linux Running in a PDF](https://linux.doompdf.dev/linux.pdf) - An astonishing project where a virtual Linux environment is embedded entirely inside a PDF file.

+* [An Anonymous Investor Is Spending Millions To Make Underwater Homes](https://news.slashdot.org/story/25/02/06/057212/an-anonymous-investor-is-spending-millions-to-make-underwater-homes?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A deep dive into a mysterious effort driven by an anonymous individual to revolutionize living spaces.

-## Technology and Software Developments
+## Programming and Development

-* [String vs &str](https://blog.sulami.xyz/posts/string-vs-str/) - A dive into the nuanced differences between Rust's `String` and `&str` types.
-[Comments](https://lobste.rs/s/cbvnzl/string_vs_str)
+* [Asdf Has Been Re-Written in Golang](https://stratus3d.com/blog/2025/02/03/asdf-has-been-rewritten-in-go) - A modern reimplementation of a widely-used tool, now optimized with Go.

+* [Just because you’re getting an index scan, doesn't mean you can’t do better](https://www.pgmustard.com/blog/index-scan-doesnt-mean-its-fast) - Insights into optimizing database queries beyond common indexing pitfalls.

 * [SQLite or PostgreSQL?
-It's Complicated](https://www.twilio.com/en-us/blog/sqlite-postgresql-complicated) - A comparison of two popular databases focusing on their strengths and weaknesses for various use cases.
-[Comments](https://lobste.rs/s/2etd7f/sqlite_postgresql_it_s_complicated)
+It's Complicated](https://www.twilio.com/en-us/blog/sqlite-postgresql-complicated) - A balanced exploration of these two powerful database systems and their trade-offs.

-* [Linux Running in a PDF](https://linux.doompdf.dev/linux.pdf) - An inventive project showcasing how Linux can boot from a PDF file.
-[Comments](https://news.ycombinator.com/item?id=42959775)

-* [Markdown's Big Brother: Say Hello to AsciiDoc](https://www.git-tower.com/blog/asciidoc-quick-guide/) - Explore how AsciiDoc offers a more extensible alternative to Markdown.
-[Comments](https://news.ycombinator.com/item?id=42960241)

-* [Hotline for modern Apple systems](https://github.com/mierau/hotline) - Revival of the Hotline platform tailored for modern Apple systems.
-[Comments](https://lobste.rs/s/3vhpzg/hotline_for_modern_apple_systems)

-## Science and Research Highlights
+## Science and Space

-* [Grand Canyon-Sized Valleys On the Moon Formed Within 10 Minutes](https://science.slashdot.org/story/25/02/06/0425233/grand-canyon-sized-valleys-on-the-moon-formed-within-10-minutes?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Research reveals that large lunar valleys may have formed in a geologically brief time span.
-[Comments](https://science.slashdot.org/story/25/02/06/0425233/grand-canyon-sized-valleys-on-the-moon-formed-within-10-minutes?utm_source=rss1.0mainlinkanon&utm_medium=feed)
+* [Grand Canyon-Sized Valleys On the Moon Formed Within 10 Minutes](https://science.slashdot.org/story/25/02/06/0425233/grand-canyon-sized-valleys-on-the-moon-formed-within-10-minutes?utm_source=rss1.0mainlinkanon&utm_medium=feed) - New research unveils dramatic geological activity shaping lunar surfaces at an astonishing pace.

+* [NASA's Returned Asteroid Samples Hold the Ingredients of Life From a Watery World](https://soylentnews.org/article.pl?sid=25/02/03/1327213&from=rss) - Groundbreaking findings in space exploration through asteroid sample analysis.

+## Security and Privacy

+* [Researchers Link DeepSeek To Chinese Telecom Banned In US](https://yro.slashdot.org/story/25/02/05/2019200/researchers-link-deepseek-to-chinese-telecom-banned-in-us?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Investigations uncover controversial links between a Chinese telecom entity and DeepSeek technology.

+* [It Is Time to Standardize Principles and Practices for Software Memory Safety – Communications of the ACM](https://cacm.acm.org/opinion/it-is-time-to-standardize-principles-and-practices-for-software-memory-safety/) - A compelling argument for establishing universal standards for memory safety in software development.

+## Unique Projects and Concepts

+* [Origami by Meenakshi](https://origamee.net/) - A visually stunning world of art crafted through the symmetry and precision of origami.

+* [Framework ships RISC-V board for its 13" laptops along with "boardless" laptop chassis](https://arstechnica.com/gadgets/2025/02/framework-laptop-expands-beyond-x86-with-its-first-ever-risc-v-based-motherboard/) - Framework's release of cutting-edge, modular computing solutions.

-* [Mystery brain disease patients in New Brunswick say they welcome investigation](https://www.ctvnews.ca/atlantic/new-brunswick/article/good-first-step-nb-mystery-brain-disease-patients-welcome-new-investigation/) - Patients from New Brunswick express relief at deeper probes into a mysterious neurological disorder.
-[Comments](https://news.ycombinator.com/item?id=42958218)
+* [Mystery brain disease patients in New Brunswick say they welcome investigation](https://www.ctvnews.ca/atlantic/new-brunswick/article/good-first-step-nb-mystery-brain-disease-patients-welcome-new-investigation/) - Patients with a mysterious condition seek transparency and further inquiry into their plight.

-* [Giant Study Questions Link Between Autism and Maternal Health](https://soylentnews.org/article.pl?sid=25/02/04/157244&from=rss) - A comprehensive study challenges conventional assumptions about autism's connection to maternal health factors.
-[Comments](https://soylentnews.org/article.pl?sid=25/02/04/157244&from=rss)

-## Artificial Intelligence and Machine Learning

-* [The Evolving Landscape of LLM Evaluation](https://www.ruder.io/the-evolving-landscape-of-llm-evaluation/) - Analysis of the challenges and methodologies in evaluating large language models.
-[Comments](https://lobste.rs/s/rwgppq/evolving_landscape_llm_evaluation)

-* [OpenAI Sales Agent Demo](https://twitter.com/charliebitda/status/1887307980338856445) - An OpenAI model acting as a virtual sales representative.
-[Comments](https://news.ycombinator.com/item?id=42959923)

-## Entertainment and Media
+## Business and Economy

+* [AMD Outsells Intel In the Datacenter For the First Time](https://hardware.slashdot.org/story/25/02/05/2327252/amd-outsells-intel-in-the-datacenter-for-the-first-time?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A historic moment as AMD surpasses Intel in the competitive datacenter market.

-* [Disney+ Lost 700,000 Subscribers From October-December 2024](https://entertainment.slashdot.org/story/25/02/06/0038245/disney-lost-700000-subscribers-from-october-december-2024?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Disney struggles with subscriber retention in the streaming wars.
-[Comments](https://entertainment.slashdot.org/story/25/02/06/0038245/disney-lost-700000-subscribers-from-october-december-2024?utm_source=rss1.0mainlinkanon&utm_medium=feed)
+* [Disney+ Lost 700,000 Subscribers From October-December 2024](https://entertainment.slashdot.org/story/25/02/06/0038245/disney-lost-700000-subscribers-from-october-december-2024?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A detailed report on Disney+'s challenges in retaining its user base.

-## Open Source and Collaborative Tools

-* [Tips for more effective fuzz testing with AFL++](https://nullprogram.com/blog/2025/02/05/) - A guide for optimizing fuzz testing with AFL++.
-[Comments](https://lobste.rs/s/3as5ex/tips_for_more_effective_fuzz_testing_with)

-* [Gemini 2.0 is now available to everyone](https://blog.google/technology/google-deepmind/gemini-model-updates-february-2025/) - Google's advanced AI model made accessible to the public.
-[Comments](https://lobste.rs/s/f9biav/gemini_2_0_is_now_available_everyone)

-## Unique Achievements and Initiatives

-* [I wrote a screenplay for a programming language introduction](https://jan.miksovsky.com/) - Creativity meets coding as a programming language is introduced through a screenplay.
-[Comments](https://news.ycombinator.com/item?id=42959626)

-* [Programming SDF Animations of Rick and Morty](https://danielchasehooper.com/posts/code-animated-rick/) - Leveraging Signed Distance Functions to animate Rick and Morty.
-[Comments](https://news.ycombinator.com/item?id=42958696)

 ---